 - Tight fitting clothing

 - Use of Deodorants and Perfumes

 - Hereditary Factors

 - Improper hygiene leading to skin infections and inflammation

 Ayurvedic treatment for acanthosis nigricans can help to reduce the darkness of the skin and improve its overall appearance.
-Ayurvedic treatment typically involves a combination of dietary changes, natural skincare products, herbal remedies and lifestyle modifications.
+Ayurveda provides with highly effective dark neck treatment options through a combination of dietary changes, natural skincare products, herbal remedies and lifestyle modifications.

 In addition, herbal remedies and Ayurvedic therapy help to address any underlying health conditions that may be contributing to the development of this condition.